 - When you slip, roll yourself over on the stomach – your feet should be facing down the slope.
 You can use the ice axe to get into this position.

-- Lift your feet and don’t break with crampons because their spikes could make you fall backwards
+- Lift your feet and don’t brake with crampons because their spikes could make you fall backwards

 - Bring the ice axe to your chest with one hand on top of the ice axe and the other hand on the shaft.